Using existing software#

 Spack is now aware of that software, so you can build against it without having to rebuild openmpi, as long as you’re happy with that version.
 As you can see from the output, this is written into your configuration, so will be remembered for future runs.

 If Spack wasn’t able to auto detect the software, you can add it to the packages.yaml by hand.
-For example, if I wanted to add a system installed libjpeg-turbo to spack, I can add a section for that into my packages.yaml:
+For example, if I wanted to add a system installed libjpeg-turbo to spack, I could add a section for that into my packages.yaml:

 libjpeg-turbo: